SonnyAu/SonnyAu/README.md

 I'm a Software Engineering major who has a keen interest in web development.

-*   🌍  I'm based in United States
+*   🌍  I'm based in San Jose, CA
 *   ✉️  You can contact me at [au.sonny10@gmail.com](mailto:au.sonny10@gmail.com)
 *   🧠  I'm learning React
   ### Skills